How to Replace Lower Control Arm Bushings?

 Pair of control arm kit can be ordered online and offline (Photo Source: youtube)

-Doing the Replacement of the Bushings
+Doing the replacement of the bushings

 If you are doing the replacement for the entire lower control arm, then the above steps are helpful.
 However, if you are going to replace control arm bushings only, then consider following these steps mentioned.
-Meanwhile you can grab more Maintenance Tips for a car and gain in-depth knowledge that is written by the experts.
+Meanwhile, you can grab more Maintenance Tips for a car and gain in-depth knowledge that is written by the experts.

-The torn bushings make the control arm to overwork, and it causes irregular tire wear.
+The torn bushings make the control arm overwork, and it causes irregular tire wear.
 To stop the damage right at the point, it is necessary to bring a new pair of bushings and do the replacement.
 Remember that the new pair of the bushing should match your old bushing for the identical installation.

 Note the location and alignment of the old bushing beforehand so you won’t miss out on the new bushings.
 You will need a press to remove the old bushings and install the new ones.
 Make sure the flex part of the bushing is at the same place as prior so it can perform as it is supposed to.